GOKOP/snake/README.md

 # Snake
 Snake in ncurses.
-Sorta playable but hangs when you lose

-Note it's not finished yet
+Playable.

+Requires ncurses.
+Building on Windows may be a problem, on \*nixes should be fine though.
+Only tested on Linux.